Questions and Answers

 Both flours are freshly milled.
 Nothing is added to either flour: No bromate, no folic acid, and no added vitamins.
 It's delicious and nutritious, as is!

 Our berries are intended for food and are not recommended for seed.
+Seed is specifically prepared for high germination rate and we cannot guarantee the germination rate of our grains.
 Einkorn naturally comes with a hull on it that has to be removed before it can be used for food.
-Without the hull, the seedlings germinate (usually 40-60%) but lack vigor and do not grow well but you are welcome to plant them.
+Without the hull, the seedlings germinate (usually 40-60%) but lack vigor beyond the sprouting stage but you are welcome to plant them.

 We sometimes have seed available but don’t sell it regularly because most of it is needed for our crops.
 You’re welcome to contact us and check availability at any time.